 - Streak-free formula

-Products like the Supreme Surface Granite, Quartz, and Marble treatments are highly effective at cleaning your quartz countertops.
+Products like the Supreme Surface Granite, Quartz, and Marble treatments (on Amazon) are highly effective at cleaning your quartz countertops.
 The bottles are a very generous size, giving you enough cleaner for approximately 6,500 square feet of countertops.
 It cleans, polishes, and seals your quartz countertops all in one fell swoop.
 Not to mention, it has all of the factors listed above so that your quartz countertops will be safe.

 Another option for cleaning your quartz countertops is the Therapy Granite Cleaner and Polish.
 Much like the Supreme Surface option, this formula contains only non-toxic ingredients and leaves your quartz streak-free.
 It also comes with a microfiber towel to help spread the cleaner evenly on the countertops.